Why does my Maine Coon lick me?

 Why Does My Maine Coon Lick Me?

-As their Maine Coons licks might no longer be a sign of affection and love, but instead indicate feelings of stress and anxiety.
+As their Maine Coons licks might no longer be a sign of affection and love but instead indicate feelings of stress and anxiety.

 1. Sign Of Affection

 Therefore, if you find your Maine Coon licking your hands or arms, do not push them away in the hope they will stop.

-Although you might not appreciate the sensation of their rough ‘sandpaper-like’ tongue on sensitive areas of your skin (for instance the inner side of your wrists), your Maine Coon is not intentionally trying to harm or hurt you.
+Although you might not appreciate the sensation of their rough sandpaper-like tongue on sensitive areas of your skin (for instance the inner side of your wrists), your Maine Coon is not intentionally trying to harm or hurt you.

 Whilst they may show signs of affection towards all family members though, they tend to reserve licking for the individuals that they share the closest bonds.

-This is simply because the male of the species has a more outgoing affectionate personality, whereas the female tends to be more reserved, independent and ‘cat-like’ in their nature.
+This is simply because the male of the species has a more outgoing affectionate personality, whereas the female tends to be more reserved, independent, and ‘cat-like’ in their nature.

 2. Is Your Maine Coon Preening You?

-Their instinct to clean themselves is rooted not only in their desire to be clean, but also the result of their mother having repeatedly licked them clean from birth, until three weeks old.
+Their instinct to clean themselves is rooted not only in their desire to be clean but also the result of their mother having repeatedly licked them clean from birth, until three weeks old.

 If you have ever watched your cat preening themselves, you will have likely noticed that they always start by cleaning their faces first, before moving onto their legs, body, and tail.

 3. Maine Coons Enjoy Licking!

-Whilst every cat is different, with their own unique personality and behavioural traits, it’s not uncommon to find a Maine Coon that is obsessed with licking its owner’s hands.
+Whilst every cat is different, with its own unique personality and behavioral traits, it’s not uncommon to find a Maine Coon that is obsessed with licking its owner’s hands.